 For federal income tax purposes, JM had elected for the qualified assets of the Trust to be taxed as a Designated Settlement Fund (DSF).
 Income and expenses associated with the DSF are taxed in accordance with Section 468B of the Internal Revenue Code, which obligates JM to pay for any federal income tax liability imposed upon the DSF.
 In addition, pursuant to an agreement between JM and the Trust, JM is obligated to pay for any income tax liability of the Trust.
 In a subsequent separate agreement between the Trust and JM to facilitate the sale of JM to a third party, JM paid the Trust \$90 million to settle the JM obligation to the Trust.
-In return, the Trust terminated JM's contractual liability for income taxes of the DSF and agreed to indemnify JM in respect for all future income tax rate for this DSF is 15%.
+In return, the Trust terminated JM's contractual liability for income taxes of the DSF and agreed to indemnify JM in respect for all future income taxes of the Trust and established an escrow fund to secure such indemnification.
+The statutory income tax rate for this DSF is 15%.
 As a Delaware domiciled trust, the Trust is not subject to state income taxes.
 CRMC files separate federal and state corporate income tax returns.

-As of June 30, 2021 and 2020, the Trust has recorded a net deferred tax liability from net unrealized gains on investment securities of approximately \$52 million and \$37.4 million, respectively.
-As of June 30, 2021 and 2020, the Trust had income taxes payable of \$1.15 million and \$2.8 million, respectively.
+As of June 30, 2022 and 2021, the Trust has recorded a net deferred tax liability from net unrealized gains on investment securities of approximately \$33.9 million and \$52 million, respectively.
+As of June 30, 2022 and 2021, the Trust had income taxes payable of \$0.5 million and \$1.15 million, respectively.

-These amounts are included with accrued expenses as of June 30, 2021 and 2020 on the consolidated statements of net claimants' equity.
+These amounts are included with accrued expenses as of June 30, 2022 and 2021 on the consolidated statements of net claimants' equity.